Three Sisters (Oregon): South Sister

+Unlike its sister peaks, South Sister has an uneroded summit crater about 0.25 mi in diameter that holds a small crater lake known as Teardrop Pool, the highest lake in Oregon.
+Teardrop Pool varies in shape, size and elevation, but averages about 150 feet long and 50 feet wide at an elevation of nearly 10,200 feet.
+The pool is formed from melting ice in the nearly 200-foot thick summit icecap each summer.
+Though it often doesn't form until well into summer, it sometimes starts forming in late June and early July.
+The pool usually displays light shades of blue (darkening in deeper spots) and is nestled in a deep snowy grotto in the summit's icecap.
+In recent years, the pool has begun to display green coloration late in the summer season, presumably from algae growth.
+Teardrop Pool has been sinking in elevation in recent years due to the decreasing ice volume of the crater icecap.
+The pool gained its name with the publication of the 7.5 minute South Sister topographic map by the United States Geological Survey in 1988.
+The cone of the volcano consists of basaltic andesite along with red scoria and tephra, with exposed black and red inner walls made of scoria.
+Hodge Crest, a false peak, formed between 28,000 and 24,000 years ago, roughly around the same time as the main cone.

 Despite its relatively young age, every part of South Sister other than its peak has undergone significant erosion due to Pleistocene and Holocene glaciation.
 Between 30,000 and 15,000 years ago, South Sister's southern flanks were covered with ice streams, and a small amount of ice extended below 3600 ft.
 On the volcano's northern flank, erosion from these glaciers exposed a headwall about 1200 ft high.
 During the Holocene, smaller glaciers formed, alternating between advance and retreat, depositing moraines and till between 7000 and 9000 ft on the mountain.
 The Lewis and Clark glaciers have cirques, or glacial valleys, that made the outer walls of the crater rim significantly steeper.
 The slopes of South Sister contain small glaciers, including the Lost Creek and Prouty glaciers.